douglasdcm/guara/docs/THE_PATTERN_EXPLAINED.md

 </p>

 - `AbstractTransaction`: This is the class from which all transactions inherit.
 The `do` method is implemented by each transaction.
 In this method, calls to WebDriver are placed.
 If the method returns something, like a string, the automation can use it for assertions.
+- `OpenApp` and `CloseApp` are examples of concrete transactions.

 <p align="center">
     <img src="https://github.com/douglasdcm/guara/blob/main/docs/images/uml_iassertion.png?raw=true" width="800" height="300" />
 </p>

-- `IAssertion`: This is the interface implemented by all assertion classes.
+- `IAssertion`: This is the interface implemented by all concrete assertions.
-- The `asserts` method of each subclass contains the logic to perform validations.
-For example, the `IsEqualTo` subclass compares the `result` with the expected value provided by the tester.
+- The `asserts` method of each concrete assertion contains the logic to perform validations.
+For example, the `IsEqualTo` concrete assertion compares the `result` with the expected value provided by the tester.
 - Testers can inherit from this interface to add new sub-classes of validations that the framework does not natively support.
 More details [here](https://github.com/douglasdcm/guara/blob/main/docs/TUTORIAL.md#extending-assertions).

 <p align="center">